Differential orbifold K-Theory: Examples

 \subsection{Bordism}

 A zero bordism of a geometric family $\cE$ over an orbifold $B$ is a geometric family $\cW$ over $B$ with boundary such that $\cE=\partial \cW$.
-The notion of a geometric family with boundary was discussed in detail in \cite{math.DG/0201112}.
+The notion of a geometric family with boundary was discussed in detail in \cite[Section 2]{math.DG/0201112}.
+Note that the boundary here is fibrewise so that the stackness of $B$ does not introduce new problems.

 \begin{prop} If $\cE$ admits a zero bordism $\cW$, then in $\hat K^*(B)$ we have the identity